Skip Navigation

 In state supreme courts across the country, there is a stark lack of racial, ethnic, gender, and professional diversity on the bench.

 People of color make up over 40 percent of the U.S. population.
-Fourteen percent of the U.S. population is Black, 19 percent is Latino, 6 percent is Asian, and 1 percent is Native American.
+Fourteen percent of the U.S. population is Black, 19 percent is Latino, 6 percent is Asianfootnote1_5CDd2j8ECsv3e5ugYoxmmqXz4ifJIygimnIT4zEzsyU_qSdys5W1EPDy1In this report, we use the term “Asian” rather than “Asian American” to refer to individuals of Asian descent regardless of citizenship status.
+As part of our analysis on the representation gap, we compared demographic representation on the state bench with 2020 census data on wider state demographic breakdown, which includes individuals of Asian descent who are non-U.S. citizens.
+To more accurately account for this wider community and for consistency, we used the term “Asian” throughout the report, including in reference to American judges of Asian descent., and 1 percent is Native American.
 Yet despite an increasingly diverse U.S. population, state supreme courts across the country fail to reflect the diversity of the communities they serve.
 (Unless otherwise noted, all population data in this analysis comes from the U.S. Census Bureau, 2020 Census Redistricting Data).

 These are the key findings since our last analysis:

-• In 18 states, no justices identify as a person of color, including in 12 states where people of color make up at least 20 percent of the population.
-This figure is unchanged since May 2023.
+• In 19 states, no justices identify as a person of color, including in 13 states where people of color make up at least 20 percent of the population.

 • 39 states and DC have no Latino justices.